wlina2511/mb_technical-test_front/README.md

 - Around **4.5** hours implementing differents features, bonus or not.

 ###  Architectural and technical choices
-Iused Unity 2019.3.6f1 as requested, and chose to have my architecture as follows :
+I used Unity 2019.3.6f1 as requested, and chose to have my architecture as follows :

 ![alt text](https://i.stack.imgur.com/QiJAP.png "Image1")

 - The **Leaderboard** GameObject is an empty one with multiple scripts attached to it, but the only one intersteting to look at is the **"CustomLeaderboard"** script.
 The intersteting variables to look at are the ones below **"LeaderBoard Customisation"** :